 Unfortunately, these medications come with the possibility of serious adverse health effects.
-Ever since this class of drugs was approved in the 1980s, there has been growing concerns about their safety.
+Ever since this class of drugs was approved in the 1980s, there have been growing concerns about their safety.

 Chronic kidney disease.
-New research that followed 17,222 patients who used proton pump inhibitors showed that they had a significant increased risk of developing chronic kidney disease when compared with individuals who did not use the drugs.
-Twice daily use posed a higher risk than once daily use.
+New research that followed 17,222 patients who used proton pump inhibitors showed that they had a significantly increased risk of developing chronic kidney disease when compared with individuals who did not use the drugs.
+Twice daily use posed a higher risk than once-daily use.

 Heart problems.
 There’s an increased risk of having a heart attack if you use proton pump inhibitors One of the most recent studies to point out this danger was published in June 2015.
 The authors evaluated data from 2.9 million individuals and found that patients with GERD and who took proton pump inhibitors had a 1.16-fold increased risk of heart attack and a twofold increased risk of death from a cardiovascular condition.

 Infections.
-Use of proton pump inhibitors is associated with an initial occurrence of Clostridium difficile infection, a condition that has serious symptoms as well as significant mortality and recurrence risk.
-C. difficile is the most common cause of health care-related infectious diarrhea.
-Although traditional risk factors include use of antibiotics, proton pump inhibitor use has been linked to this infection in a recent study.
+The use of proton pump inhibitors is associated with an initial occurrence of Clostridium difficile infection, a condition that has serious symptoms as well as significant mortality and recurrence risk.
+C. difficile is the most common cause of healthcare-related infectious diarrhea.
+Although traditional risk factors include the use of antibiotics, proton pump inhibitor use has been linked to this infection in a recent study.